homeday-de/homeday-blocks/README.md

 This project follows [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
 See [project setup](#project-setup) to get started locally.
 That means that all code changes enter the project by PR to `develop` branch.
 Once you open the PR with suggested changes, the checks for `build` and `coverage` will run.
 If those fail, your PR needs some more work. :)

 Each PR should be reviewed by at least two team members.
-Once reviewed and approved,it can be merged.
+Once reviewed and approved, it can be merged.
 Please follow the following convention when merging the PR:

 1) Use "Squash and merge" to merge the PR.
 2) Use a meaningful title when merging your PR.